rk1165/rk1165.github.io/docs/languages/java/concurrency.md

 - A thread that needs exclusive and consistent access to an object's fields has to acquire the object's intrinsic lock before accessing them, and then release the intrinsic lock when it's done with them.
 - The Problem is that every object has a single monitor lock.
 - If we have 2 independent **synchronized** methods then the threads have to wait for each other to release the lock.
-- a thread **cannot acquire a lock owned by another thread**.
+- A thread **cannot acquire a lock owned by another thread**.
 But a given thread **can acquire a lock that it already owns**.
 Allowing a thread to acquire the same lock more than once is called _re-entrant synchronization_.
-And this is exactly what is happening with Java - the same thread may acquire the lock more than once.
-- For e.g. : If a given thread calls a recursive and synchronized method several times then it is fine.
+For instance, if a given thread calls a recursive and synchronized method several times then it is fine.
-- Object level lock is mechanism when we want to synchronize a non-static method or non-static code block such that only one thread will be able to execute the code block on given instance of the class.
+- Object level lock is a mechanism when we want to synchronize a non-static method or non-static code block such that only one thread will be able to execute the code block on given instance of the class.
 This should always be done to make instance level data thread safe.
-- Class level lock prevents multiple threads to enter in synchronized block in any of all available instances of the class on runtime.
+- Class level lock prevents multiple threads to enter in synchronized block in any of the all available instances of the class on runtime.
 Class level locking should always be done to make static data thread safe.
 - `wait` and `notify` must happen in a synchronized block on the monitor object whereas `sleep` does not.
 - `wait` and `notify` can be interrupted where as `sleep` cannot
 - Java doesn't notify the other thread immediately.
 - `ReentrantLock`
   - It has the same behaviour as the "synchronized approach" with some extended features
   - `new ReentrantLock(boolean fairnessParameter)`
-    - fairness parameter : if it is set to be true, then the longest waiting thread will get the lock.
-If it's set to false, then there is no access order !!!
+    - fairness parameter : if true, then the longest waiting thread will get the lock.
+If false, then there is no access order !!!
 - We can make a lock fair : **prevent thread starvation**. synchronized blocks are **unfair** by default.
 - We can check whether the given lock is held or not with reentrant locks.
 - We can get the **list of threads waiting** for the given lock with reentrant locks.
 - synchronized blocks are nicer : we don't need the try-catch-finally block
-- Every read of a `volatile` variable will be read from RAM not from cache.
+- Every read of a `volatile` variable will be read from RAM and not from cache.
-- Deadlock occurs when two or more threads wait forever for a lock or resource held by another of the threads.
+- Deadlock occurs when two or more threads wait forever for a lock or resource held by another thread.
 - Livelock threads are unable to make further progress.
 They are too busy responding to each other to resume work.
 - How to handle deadlock and livelock
   - We should ensure that a thread doesn't block infinitely if it is unable to acquire a lock.
 This is why using `Lock` interface's `tryLock()` method is convenient